 External reserves drops by $2b in four months

-reserves pool, at the weekend, resumed another downward slide, closing at $46.85 billion on August 29, 2013.
+Based on the information provided by the Central Bank of Nigeria (CBN), the nation’s externalreserves pool, at the weekend, resumed another downward slide, closing at $46.85 billion on August 29, 2013.

 The drop brought cumulative decline since the end of July to $177 million or 0.37 per cent, as the apex bank continued its defence of the nation’s Naira to ensure its stability against other currencies.